 Heaters are employed on the outside of the barrel and die to heat the plastic and make it form into the shape of the die.
 The hydraulic ram moves back and forth continuously feeding the powder into the die.

 As the material comes out of the die, it travels the length of the conveyor after which it is cut to length.
 Ram extrusion does not shear the material.
 It moves the material by hydraulically pushing it through the die which is the desired shape of the end product.
-In Ram, extruder temperature maintains around 180-220 ℃.
+In Ram, the extruder temperature maintains around 180-220 ℃.
 UHMW-PE becomes gelatinous when it melts instead of molten.
-So, UHMWPE can only be extruded with this type or similar type process.
+So, UHMWPE can only be extruded with this type or a similar type of process.

 UHMWPE is available in standard sheets, rods, and tubes (semi-finished products) for producing dimensionally stable parts.
 Semi-finished UHMWPE can be sawed, milled, turned, planed, drilled, or punched to get the final product.
-Machining Processes of making UHMWPE final products are Sewing, Turning, Milling, Planning, Drilling, Grinding/Sanding, Forming, and Welding.
+Machining Processes for making UHMWPE final products are Sewing, Turning, Milling, Planning, Drilling, Grinding/Sanding, Forming, and Welding.

 Compression molding is the process of molding material in a confined shape by applying pressure and heat.
 This molding process is followed by two steps.
 The first one preheating and the second one is pressurizing.

 At first UHMWPE powder is measured into the matched mold in the open position.
 Then the mold is closed by bringing the two halves together.
 UHMWPE powder is distributed evenly (possibly by shaking) after closing the mold.
 After the powder is distributed evenly, the mold is pre-heated, then compressed under very slight pressure.
 Pressure is exerted to squeeze the resin so that it fills the mold cavity.